Mega Menu

 Enhancing transparency in the supply chain helps prevent discrepancies and fraud related to incoming inventory.
 Regularly auditing vendors ensures that the merchandise received matches the original order, reducing vendor-related shrinkage.

 When dealing with supplers, set up a scheduled cadence to ensure that you do your due diligence and that your they provide precisely what they agreed to in your contracts.
+Another option is to negotiate a swell allowance with suppliers.
+Swell allowance is a percentage of the goods’ purchase price subtracted from the invoice to reimburse the retailer for unsellable items.

 5. Data Analytics